 ‘The right tree in the right place for the right reason’

 The IPCC recommendations to eat less meet and the 2025 government-imposed deadline for NZ agriculture to enter the ETS (albeit with a 95% discount) is placing pressure on the rural sector to reduce emissions.
 For desperate over-capitalised farmers, plantation forestry is often viewed as a lifeline.
-In spite of objections and concerns from multiple sectors, the agri-industry is promoting OBT as an opportunity for sheep, beef and dairy farmers to integrate forestry (native and exotic) into their business, provided they do their homework and get the correct advice.
+In spite of objections and concerns from multiple sectors, the agri-industry is still promoting fast growing radiata pine as an opportunity for sheep, beef and dairy farmers to integrate forestry (native and exotic) into their business, provided they do their homework and get the correct advice.
 This includes:

 - An ecological assessment of the suitability of plantation species in any given area based on climate change modelling over the lifetime of the crop.